 Reserves and Resources

-Notes to Mineral Reserves
+Notes to Mineral Reserves:

 1. Mineral reserves estimate has been converted into metric tonnes from short tons using a factor of 0.9072.

-2. Mineral reserves are reported at the point of delivery to the process plant, using the 2014 CIM Definition Standards, with an effective date of December 31, 2023.
+2. Mineral reserves are reported at the point of delivery to the process plant, using the 2014 CIM Definition Standards, with an effective date of December 31, 2024.
 The qualified person as defined under National Instrument 43-101 – Standards of Disclosure for Mineral Projects (“NI 43-101”) for the estimate is Ms. Terre Lane, MMSA QP, a Global Resource Engineering, Ltd. employee.

 3. Mineral reserves are constrained within an open pit design that uses the following assumptions: gold price of US$1,800/oz considering only oxide material; gold recoveries varied by deposit and ore type, ranging from 45% to 64%; reference mining cost of $2.74/t mined in-situ and $2.08/t mined fill; processing cost of $4.97/t processed for oxide crushed material and $2.67/t for oxide run-of-mine (“ROM”) material; G&A costs of $1.20/t ore processed; treatment and refining costs of $6.57/oz gold recoverable; royalty costs of $88.00/oz gold recoverable; and pit slope inter-ramp angles ranged from 38–42° for rock and 30° for alluvium / fill.